vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

 The query expresses the following :

-- Search for 10 (`targetHits:10`) nearest neighbors of the `q` query tensor over the `embedding` document tensor field.
+- Search for 10 (`targetHits:10`) nearest neighbors of the `query(q)` query tensor over the `embedding` document tensor field.
 - The annotation `approximate:false` tells Vespa to perform exact search.
 - The `hits` parameter controls how many results are returned in the response.
+Number of `hits` requested does not impact `targetHits`.
+Notice that `targetHits` is per content node involved in the query.
-- `ranking=closeness` tells Vespa which rank-profile to use.
-One must specify how to *rank* the `targetHits` documents retrieved and exposed to `first-phase` rank expression.
+- `ranking=closeness` tells Vespa which [rank-profile](../ranking.html) to score documents.
+One must specify how to *rank* the `targetHits` documents retrieved and exposed to `first-phase` rank expression in the `rank-profile`.
-Not specifying [ranking](..//reference/query-api-reference.html#ranking.profile) will cause Vespa to use [nativeRank](../nativerank.html) which does not use the semantic similarity, causing results to be randomly sorted.
+Not specifying [ranking](../reference/query-api-reference.html#ranking.profile) will cause Vespa to use [nativeRank](../nativerank.html) which does not use the vector similarity, causing results to be randomly sorted.

 The above exact nearest neighbor search will return the following